Close

 Bonds

 Bonds are debt securities issued by governments or corporations.
-When you purchase a bond, you are essentially lending money to the issuer in exchange for periodic interest payments and the return of the bond’s face value when it matures.
+When you purchase a bond, you essentially lend money to the issuer in exchange for periodic interest payments and the return of the bond’s face value when it matures.

 Real Estate

 Investing in real estate involves purchasing properties with the expectation of appreciation in their value over time.
-Real estate can generate rental income and capital gains when properties are sold.
+When properties are sold, real estate can generate rental income and capital gains.

 Mutual Funds